Scream (1996 film): Pre-production

 An isolated home in Tomales, California served as the location of Screams finale.

-It was determined early on that Scream required too many different interior and exterior locations to be filmed on sets.
-Production designer Bruce Miller explained that it was important to portray the characters as vulnerable in their homes which made it essential that they could film inside and outside the properties.
-Scouts researched locations in the United States and Canada but struggled to locate a house for the opening scene which featured plentiful windows and visibility.
-Craven initially researched Wilmington, North Carolina but it failed to meet his expectations: "I wanted to have very American looking houses ... and a lot of the houses there were very dark brown, or brick, and that didn't look attractive to me."
-Locations near Vancouver were discounted for similar reasons, as was Napa County, California.
+It was determined early in production that Scream required too many interior and exterior locations to be filmed on sets.
+Production designer Bruce Miller said it was important to portray the characters as vulnerable within their homes, leading the filmmakers to avoid houses resembling "castles" in favor of properties where the characters appeared exposed and easily accessible to a stalker.
+This also made it essential to film both inside and outside the homes.
+Location scouts searched throughout the United States and Canada but struggled to find a suitable house for the opening scene, which required plentiful windows and strong exterior visibility.
+Craven initially considered Wilmington, North Carolina, but felt its architecture lacked the "very American-looking houses" he envisioned, describing many of the homes as unattractively dark or brick-built.
+Locations near Vancouver and in Napa County, California were rejected for similar reasons.

-Santa Rosa in Sonoma County, California offered most features the filmmakers required, but the Weinsteins rejected the additional $1 to 2 million required to film there until the filmmakers convinced them that Craven's name would attract enough audiences to compensate for the added cost.
-(Note: Attributed to multiple references:) The opening scene used a house in Glen Ellen.
-Miller said, "We didn't want homes that looked like castles, or that you could really protect yourself in ... so if somebody was going to be stalking them, they could get to them very quickly."
-Other Santa Rosa locations used in Scream include Sidney's House at 1820 Calistoga Road, interiors of Tatum's house at 824 McDonald Avenue, and the Bradley Video store, where Randy works.
-The Healdsburg, California town square appears as the location of the Woodsboro Town Square, the fountain, and the exterior of the town police station.
+Santa Rosa in Sonoma County, California ultimately offered most of the features the filmmakers required, although the Weinsteins initially rejected the additional $1–2 million needed to film there.
+The filmmakers eventually convinced the studio that Craven's name would attract enough audiences to offset the higher cost.
+(Note: Attributed to multiple references:) The opening sequence was filmed at a house in Glen Ellen.
+Other Santa Rosa locations included Sidney's house at 1820 Calistoga Road, the interiors of Tatum's home at 824 McDonald Avenue, and the Bradley Video store where Randy works.
+The Healdsburg, California town square was used for Woodsboro Town Square, the fountain, and the exterior of the police station.

-Stu's home was an unoccupied property in Tomales which offered a dark and isolated atmosphere for the finale.
-Cinematographer Mark Irwin unsuccessfully argued against using the property because it was on top of a hill, introducing logistical challenges for accessing trailers and equipment.
-Miller built a facade of barns in front of the house so trailers could be sited closer while remaining concealed.
-The art department extensively modified the house, adding Gothic elements such as beams and stained-glass windows to give it a haunted feel, painting the walls red (although they realized later this made the blood stand out less), and adding a white picket fence.
-The farmhouse-style home offered a "convoluted" layout for a convincing setting where the murders could occur without the other characters realizing.
-The production crew also added a volleyball net to make it appear as if a teenager lived there.
+Stu's house was filmed at an unoccupied property in Tomales, chosen for its isolated and foreboding atmosphere.
+Cinematographer Mark Irwin opposed using the location because its hilltop position created logistical difficulties for transporting trailers and equipment.
+To compensate, Miller constructed barn facades near the property so trailers could be parked closer while remaining hidden from view.
+The art department heavily modified the house by adding Gothic architectural elements such as beams and stained-glass windows to create a haunted appearance, painting the walls red—they realized later this made the blood stand out less—and installing a white picket fence.
+The farmhouse's complex layout also provided a believable setting for multiple murders to occur without other characters immediately noticing.